k0sproject/k0s/docs/install.md

     ```

     NOTE:
-    The `--single` option will disable features needed for multi-node clusters so you will not be able to extend this cluster.
-If you want be able to extend the cluster in the future you should instead use:
+    The `--single` option will disable features needed for multi-node clusters, so you will not be able to extend this cluster.
+If you want to be able to extend the cluster in the future, you should use:

     ``` shell
     sudo k0s install controller --enable-worker --no-taints
     ```